Y Chromosome Microdeletions, Molecular Detection

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Most cases of Yq microdeletions occur de novo, and due to the consequential infertile phenotype, they are typically not transmitted.
-However, in cases where assisted reproductive technology (example: TESE followed by ICSI) is used to achieve viable pregnancy, all male offspring born to a microdeletion carrier will carry the deletion and may be infertile.
+Most cases of Yq microdeletions occurs de novo, and due to the consequential infertile phenotype, they are typically not transmitted.
+However, in cases where assisted reproductive technology (example: testicular sperm extraction: TESE followed by intracytoplasmic sperm injection: ICSI) is used to achieve viable pregnancy, all male offspring born to a microdeletion carrier will carry the deletion and may be infertile.

 Men testing positive for 1 or more microdeletions who are enrolled in an in vitro fertilization treatment program may wish to consider alternative options to intracytoplasmic sperm injection (eg, donor sperm) and consultation with an experienced reproductive endocrinologist and medical geneticist is recommended.